About HandymanLib

 Editorial process

-Published guides accept reader tips and ratings.
-Good tips get folded into the main body in subsequent revisions.
-The "Last reviewed" date on every guide reflects the most recent editorial pass.
+Published guides accept reader tips and ratings, and good tips get folded into the body in later revisions.
+The "Last reviewed" date on every guide reflects the most recent editorial pass; guides are re-checked when codes or products change.

 Free guides